 The origins of flannel can be traced back to 17th century Wales, where farmers wore flannel shirts to protect themselves from the elements.
 Even the word ‘flannel’ is thought to come from the Welsh word ‘gwlanen’, meaning ‘woollen article.’

-Hamilton Carhartt is often credited with popularising the flannel shirt in the US.
+Hamilton Carhartt is often credited with popularising the best winter flannel shirt in the US.
 Founding his eponymous company in 1889, he made clothes for the American working classes, and today that style has been appropriated by trendy and occasionally-bearded millennials.

 How To Style The Best Winter Flannel Shirts

-The most famous pattern associated with the flannel shirt is the buffalo check.
+The most famous pattern associated with the best winter flannel shirt is the buffalo check.
 This bold red and black design originated around 1850 and was produced by Woolrich Woolen Mills.
 This is the classic lumberjack-style shirt which has become synonymous with the forests of North America.

 The popularity of check shirts made from flannel rocketed during the 1990s thanks to grunge and bands such as Nirvana and Pearl Jam.
 Today, designer names like Givenchy and Saint Laurent, as well as high-street staples like Urban Outfitters, are using these references to make the checked flannel shirt a timeless item of menswear.

 “If you go for checks, they tend to look either workwear or rock ‘n’ roll.
 If it’s the former you’re after, then slim-fit selvedge jeans and heavy boots are the go-to,” says McDonald.